For mobile, landscape view is recommended.

 Passive Sampling of Inorganics Using Peepers

 There is currently a lack of user-friendly guidance documentation and detailed case studies on how to successfully prepare, deploy, retrieve, sample and interpret data from passive samplers for inorganics.
-This project’s overall objective is to enhance the standardization of and confidence in the use of peepers for passive sampling of inorganic constituents such as metals, metalloids, and anions in sediment porewater.
-To support this goal, four tasks are defined:
+The overall objective of this project was to enhance the standardization of, and confidence in, the use of peepers for passive sampling of inorganic constituents such as metals, metalloids, and anions in sediment porewater.
+This project was based on a field demonstration in which peepers were deployed in surface sediment and surface water at Naval Base San Diego, San Diego, California, in October 2022.

 Dialysis samplers, also called peepers, are a type of passive sampler that function by allowing sediment porewater to equilibrate with water contained in a small isolated compartment after insertion of the peeper into sediment.
 Equilibration occurs over a period of time via passive diffusion through a semi-permeable membrane.
 Following equilibration with the porewater, the peeper is retrieved, and the liquid is analyzed via standard (i.e., EPA SW-846) methods and reported as a concentration in water that can be easily compared to risk-based criteria in water or used in fate modeling.
 Peepers have been used for decades; however, due to the lack of standard guidance documents, peeper methods have greatly varied, hindering the use of peepers for regulatory and decision-making purposes.
-The guidance document and demonstration tests proposed in our project would support critical priorities by: 1) Improving methods for establishing porewater-based sediment management standards, 2) Increasing confidence in sediment cleanup levels, and 3) Demonstration and validation of passive sampling-based cleanup levels.
+The guidance document and demonstration tests in this project support critical priorities by: 1) improving methods for establishing porewater-based sediment management standards, 2) increasing confidence in sediment cleanup levels, and 3) demonstrating and validating passive sampling-based cleanup levels.

 Animation of Peeper Technology